INS Sandhayak (J18): Ship history

 Built by Garden Reach Shipbuilders & Engineers and commissioned into the Naval service at Visakhapatnam naval base in 2001, Sandhayak is actually the Indian Navy's fifth hydrographic survey ship in the series indigenously designed and constructed.

 Sandhayak is equipped with a range of surveying, navigational, and communication systems.
 The next-generation surveying systems provided onboard include multi-beam swath echo sounding system, differential global positioning system, motion sensors, sea gravimeter, magnetometer, oceanographic sensors, side scan sonars and an automated data logging system as well as Digital Survey and Processing System, sound velocity profiling system among others.
 The equipment allow the ship to meet the stringent international/ISO 9002 digital survey accuracy standards required for the production of electronic navigation charts and publications as laid down by the International Hydrographic Organization.
 Sandhayak is powered by two diesel engines and is capable of sustained speeds and can also undertake a variety of tasks including rescue operations.
-In March 2017 in a rare case of insubordination and indiscipline 3 sailors were airlifted from the ship while it was conducting training session off the coast of Paradip, Odisha in the Bay of Bengal.
+In March 2017, in a rare case of insubordination and indiscipline, three sailors were airlifted from the ship while it was conducting a training session off the coast of Paradip, Odisha in the Bay of Bengal.